Osha Laws: Everything You Need to Know

 If a person can walk through a workplace and spot something that's unsafe, that condition or practice must be eliminated.
 In addition, all employees must be properly supervised and trained, and proper safety equipment must be used and provided as needed.

 If you need help with OSHA laws, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.